roemvaar/cs_notes/docs/linux_kernel/development/development.md

 ## Tips:

-* Start your work from Linux mainline
+* Start your work from the Linux mainline

     * (Usually) You will send patches on top of mainline - unless it has a dependency on next
     * Check next for dependencies or to see if the problem was already fixed